ShahinEbrahimi/ishop/prompt.md

 # 2nd CR
-- user is able to edit all fields of an  existing recipes. add or remove ingredients. change photo. change instructions. change the existing ingredients name or quantity etc.
+- user is able to edit all fields of existing recipes. add or remove ingredients. change photo. change instructions. change the existing ingredients name or quantity etc.
-- delete the categories string from the shopping list and keep the items and quantitis in a same line here is an example how the final shopping list should look like:
+- delete the categories header string from the shopping list and keep the items and quantities in a same line here is an example how the final shopping list should look like:

 tomato 5